felipecode/coiltraine/README.md

 Where the DrivingEnvironmentClass is one of the classes defined in the modules at [CoIL/drive/suites](docs/suites.md).
-Those driving environments define the start and end positions for driving, the number of cars, people, etc.
+Those driving environments define the start and end positions for driving, the number of cars and pedestrians, etc.
  That information will define the Benchmark to test the model driving in CARLA in parallel to training.
  Town0X is either Town01 or Town02.
- The
-Note that the training dataset must be set on the experiment file directly, since training is strictly associated with the experiment.
+Note that the training dataset must be set on the [experiment configuration file](docs/configuration.md) directly, since training is strictly associated with the experiment.
- The validation datasets are passed as parameter.
+The validation datasets are passed as parameter with -vd <validation_dataset_list>, for instance, using -vd CoilVal1 CoilVal2

- validation datasets ...

-#### Paper Results reproduction
+#### Conditional Models Zoo

-* Conditional Imitiation learning
+* Conditional Imitation Learning
-* Conditional IMitation learning CARLA paper
+* Conditional Imitation Learning CARLA paper
-* ECCV
-* On
+* On Offline Evaluation of Vision-based Driving Models
+* New One (Soon)